 Save the flow to execute.

-Sending notifications on successful invoicing is a ‘must have’ for most businesses.
+Sending notifications on successful invoicing is a ‘must-have’ for most businesses.
 Back in Ax 2012 days, We needed to write explicit codes for the same: accentuating mailers on various classes: SalesJournalCreate\\createJournal() methods.
-With D365, while you can still do the same, but why write code if you already have provision to do the same in Power-Automate:
+With Dynamics 365, when you can still do the same, but if you already have the provision to do so in Power-Automat, why write code:

 a.
 Click on new flow from ‘+ Create’